natahouse/nata-lint/README.md

 ## 💻 Overview

 This project provides a centralized ESLint configuration for projects utilizing Next.js, React, and Node.js.
-By maintaining a consistent set of linting rules, this configuration aims to enhance code quality, enforce best practices, and streamline the development process.
+This configuration aims to enhance code quality, enforce best practices, and streamline the development process, by maintaining a consistent set of linting rules.
 <br />
 <br />